KadirGokdeniz/global_gate/README.md

 **Problem**: Travelers waste significant time navigating complex airline websites to find specific policy information, often encountering inconsistent or outdated data across multiple airline platforms.

 **Solution**: Our AI-powered assistant eliminates the confusion by providing instant, accurate answers to airline policy questions through natural language queries.
-The system automatically scrapes and maintains up-to-date policy data from multiple airlines, then uses advanced semantic search to deliver precise, contextual responses.
+The system automatically scrapes and maintains up-to-date policy data from multiple airlines, then uses advanced semantic search to deliver precise, contextual responses with both english and turkish support.

 ### **A Quick Tour of the Application**